jonaslu/littleosbook-src/environment_and_booting.md

 tells Bochs to skip the interactive start menu.
 You should now see Bochs starting and displaying a console with some information from GRUB on it.

+NB: On Debian and Ubuntu, the bochs package is compiled with the debugger.
+Because of this, you will have to go into the Bochs prompt, which will be in the terminal that initiated Bochs.
+Then type `c`, as a command.
+Then, Bochs will load your OS.

 After quitting Bochs, display the log produced by Boch:

 ~~~